MIDI Wind Controller – the “e-WB”

 Overview

-This describes my latest MIDI wind controller, which uses a Raspberry Pi Pico microprocessor.
-My previous MIDI devices used Teensy 3.2 processors, which are now extinct, and so I figured that if I ever had to replace the processor I would be without my instrument for a long while.
-I decided to make a completely new instrument, but relying on the previous experience I had with the midi-Sax.
+This describes my latest MIDI wind controller.
+My previous MIDI devices used Teensy 3.2 processors, which are now extinct, and so I figured that if I ever had to replace the processor I could be without my instrument for a long while.
+I initially decided to try the Raspberry Pi Pico W as the processor, but after building the instrument and testing it I discovered that the RPi was the wrong choice.
+In the end I migrated the Teensy 3.2 innards of my Midi-Sax to this instrument.
+The reasons why the RPi wasn’t suitable are listed at the end of this page.
+Future upgrades will likely use the Teensy 4.0 which is available.

 I re-used the side-by-side hand arrangement that I had tried previously.
 The result looks like this: